article

 • Social media

 Social media platforms aren’t only for entertainment but also a source of valuable data about your customers.
-You can find what they are interested in, which content is working the best for them, and gain insights from the analytics social media provides.
+You can learn about their interests, determine which content works best for them, and gain insights from the analytics social media provides.

 Qualitative tools